scalableminds/webknossos-libs/webknossos/README.md

 Python API for working with [webKnossos](https://webknossos.org) datasets, annotations, and for webKnossos server interaction.

+For the webKnossos server, please refer to https://github.com/scalableminds/webknossos.

 ## Features

 - easy-to-use dataset API for reading/writing/editing raw 2D/3D image data and volume annotations/segmentation in webKnossos wrap (*.wkw) format